fritzfurher567/Discord-Bot/README.md

 4. Copy the generated URL and paste in your browser to invite the bot

 For More Help Go To The Setup.md For More In Depth Explaining For Setup.

+---

+### EXTRA NOTE

+You Will Need Something To Keep The Bot Running 24/7 I Recommend Using [PythonAnywhere](https://www.pythonanywhere.com) or you could use a free option [KataBump](katabump.com) to host your bot

+---

 ### 4. First Run